mvysny/mvysny.github.io/_posts/2020-11-11-Vaadin8-push-issues.md

 45-60 seconds (see [Wiki Keepalive](https://en.wikipedia.org/wiki/Keepalive)).
 Read [Vaadin 8 Docs on configuring the heartbeat interval](https://vaadin.com/docs/v8/framework/articles/CleaningUpResourcesInAUI.html).

-Unfortunately, Vaadin heartbeats can't be used to keep the LongPolling nor XHR/WebSocket connection alive - they're sent from client to server over a new POST request, and not over the long-running LongPolling GET request nor XHR/WebSocket.
+Unfortunately, Vaadin heartbeats can't be used to keep the LongPolling, WEBSOCKET nor WEBSOCKET_XHR connection alive: they're always sent from client to server over a new POST request, and never sent through the long-running LongPolling GET request nor through the websocket pipe.

+### Use poll requests as keepalives

-Poll requests (configured via `UI.setPollInterval()`) can not be used as heartbeats/keepalives since they will not go through the Long-Polling GET connection, but will create a separate POST requests.
+Poll requests (configured via `UI.setPollInterval()`) can be used as heartbeats/keepalive only when `Transport.WEBSOCKET` is used, since only `Transport.WEBSOCKET` will cause poll requests to go through the websocket pipe.

 ### Send pings from server to client

 You can track the list of all opened UIs, and send some dummy RPC request (executeJS or similar) periodically to every UI via ui.access().
-These UIDLs will get sent over the LongPolling GET request nor XHR/WebSocket (given that there's no current request ongoing).
+These UIDLs will get sent over the LongPolling GET request nor WEBSOCKET_XHR (given that there's no current request ongoing).

-TODO I need to experiment on this.
+This should prevent load-balancers/proxies/firewalls from killing the connection.
+Unfortunately this still won't help in the case of "spuriously broken connection".

 ### Disable polling when using Push

-> Note: Polling refers to `UI.setPollInterval()` which works both with and without Push, while Long-Polling only works with push.
-Polling and Long-Polling are two very different things.
+> Note: Polling refers to `UI.setPollInterval()` which works both with and without Push, while LONG_POLLING only works with push.
+Polling and LONG_POLLING are two very different things.

 Setting `UI.setPollInterval()` to 0 or greater may interfere with Push, even though it technically shouldn't.
 Make sure nobody is calling that method, by simply overriding it in your UI and throwing an exception, or calling `super.setPollInterval(-1)`.

 I think that polling is not a problem per se; it will just expose the dead connection much faster.
+Poll can actually keep the connection alive with the `Transport.WEBSOCKET`, as described above.

 ### Upgrade Vaadin 8